 Tourist deaths in the Dominican Republic: The statistics

 Now don’t get me wrong, the Domincan Republic isn’t free of non-health related deaths.
-While just two Americans have lost their life this year from unnatural causes, we should take a look at how past years stack up against 2019 in terms of the number of American tourist deaths in the Domincan Republic from unnatural causes:
+While just two Americans lost their life last year from unnatural causes, we should take a look at how past years stack up against 2019 in terms of the number of American tourist deaths in the Domincan Republic from unnatural causes:

 As reported by CNN, the number of American tourist who have passed away from unnatural causes has decreased in the past four years while the number of Americans travelling to the Dominican Republic has actually increased.
 In 2014, nearly 1.8 million Americans visited the island nation, while in 2018 the same island saw nearly 2.1 million American visitors.
 In fact, the odds dropped to 0.58 unnatural deaths per 100,000 American travelers during 2018, lower than both Jamaica (1.04 per 100,000) and the Bahamas (0.71 per 100,000).